cucumber/compatibility-kit/ruby/README.md

 ## Overview

-The kit is composed of features and messages:
+This kit (gem), consists of a set of features, miscellaneous files and messages:

-- features, once executed, emit an exhaustive set of Messages as specified by the protocol
+- Each area will contain one feature, which, once executed, will emit an exhaustive set of messages as specified by the protocol
-- Messages - serialized as `.ndjson` files - are the reference: a given feature from the kit, executed using its dedicated step definitions, must emit the corresponding Messages
+- Some of these areas may "also" require miscellaneous files to be used when testing functions such as attaching images or documents or reading data from files

-The ruby gem also provides some tools to help in the validation of messages issued from the execution of the CCK's features.
+- Each area will contain a set of messages - serialized as a single `.ndjson` file This is the reference for the CCK, that a given feature from the kit, when executed using any dedicated step definitions, must emit the **exact** corresponding messages

 ## Installation and Usage